Learn how to answer the phone professionally, sound like a receptionist, and impress your callers—every time!

 It sounds like a bad dream.
 You’re at your business’s office and you’re short-staffed.
 Half the workforce isn’t available, including the person who usually handles the phone.
 You and the rest of the team are up for the challenge, but one question looms:

 “Who’s going to answer the phone?”

-You find yourself wondering… how does a receptionist answer the phone anyway?
+You find yourself suddenly wondering about the job many people take for granted.
+How does a receptionist answer the phone anyway?
 What does it take?

 All eyes are on you.
 Do you have what it takes?

 Fear not!
 Our live virtual receptionists have your back.
-If you’re the office pinch-hitter, follow these five steps to flawless phone answering success:
+If you’re new to taking calls professionally, follow these five steps for flawless phone answering success:

 “Hello” doesn’t cut it.
 Begin with something nice like “Thank you for calling,” end with a “How may I help you?” and be sure to slip your company name in the middle.
 Above all, you want to leave your callers with a positive impression!
 Our greeting guidelines make it simple.

 A greeting is an essential step to making that personal, meaningful connection with a caller—the kind of connection that leads to happy and loyal clients or customers.
 Discover the benefits of real meaningful connections in our free guide.

 You may be new to the receptionist game, but if you’re nice, no one will notice.

 Ask for information rather than demanding it, as in “May I say who is calling?” and “May I have your name?”
 Throw “please” and “thank you” in there as much as possible.